Free Shipping on all orders over $150

 Do Turkey Tail Mushrooms Make You Trip?

-Nope.
-Turkey Tail mushrooms won’t make you trip—not even a little.
+No, Turkey Tail mushrooms won’t make you trip—not even a little.

 They don’t contain psilocybin, which is the compound in magic mushrooms that causes hallucinations and other psychedelic effects.